 You find the perfect blouse for your lolita wardrobe online.
 The sleeves are adorable and there’s a cute row of buttons up the front.
 With the shirring in the back, you should fit into it comfortably.
 It arrives and you try it on – only to discover that the blouse gaps in the front.
-At the widest point of your chest, fabric stretches tight, create an awkward gap in the buttons.
+At the widest point of your chest, fabric stretches tight, creating an awkward gap in the buttons.
 Sadly, you put blouse immediately in your “to sell” pile.

 Has this ever happened to you?
 Well, my frilly friend, I’m here to tell you the story doesn’t have to end this way!
 You can enjoy your cute blouse.
 With just a few inexpensive and easy to find tools, you’ll be enjoying your blouse without the gap!

 Thread (matching the color of your blouse as close as possible)